CyberianHertz/SafexNodeOptimization/README.md

 sudo echo "/swapfile none swap sw 0 0" >> /etc/fstab
 ## end
 ```
-5. Once pasted, press *CTRL+X* to exit Nano edit mode, press *y* to save, and hit *ENTER* to save the code to the file makeSwap.sh and be dropped back to the shell prompt.
+5. Once pasted, press **CTRL+X** to exit Nano edit mode, press **y** to save, and hit **ENTER** to save the code to the file *makeSwap.sh* and be dropped back to the shell prompt.
-6. Now type `chmod u+x makeSwap.sh` at the shell promt and hit enter to make makeSwap.sh executable.
+6. Now type `chmod u+x makeSwap.sh` at the shell promt and hit **ENTER** to make *makeSwap.sh* executable.
-7. Execute it and make your swap file by typing `./makeSwap.sh` and hitting *ENTER*.
+7. Execute it and make your swap file by typing `./makeSwap.sh` and hitting **ENTER**.
 Watch htop and you'll see the CPU usage rise for a moment and the 4GB of swap space appear under the RAM graph.

 ## Setup huge pages
 1. Stop your mining software (type `exit` and press enter for safexd or `CTRL + C` for xmrig).
 Watch htop graphs before and after doing it so you know how the graphs work.
-2. Type `cd ~` and press *ENTER* to enter your home directory (I do this as a best practice to avoid putting something somewhere I didn't mean to and losing it later).
+2. Type `cd ~` and press **ENTER** to enter your home directory (I do this as a best practice to avoid putting something somewhere I didn't mean to and losing it later).
 3. Check to see if huge pages exist by entering `cat /sys/devices/system/node/node*/meminfo | fgrep Huge`
 	1. If huge pages aren't present, you'll see something like below and will need to continue to step 4.
 				Node 0 AnonHugePages:         0 kB